ckeditor/ckeditor5/packages/ckeditor5-build-classic/README.md

 	} );
 ```

 **Note:** If you are planning to integrate CKEditor 5 deep into your application it is actually more convenient and recommended to install and import the source modules directly (like it happens in `ckeditor.js`).
-Read more in the [Bundling guide](https://ckeditor5.github.io/docs/nightly/ckeditor5/latest/builds/guides/integration/bundling.html).
+Read more in the [Advanced setup guide](https://ckeditor5.github.io/docs/nightly/ckeditor5/latest/builds/guides/integration/advanced-setup.html).

 ## License